walkersilas/CIL-Project/experiments/README.md

 ## Structure of Directory
 - `/configs`: This folder contains the different configurations of reinforcements.
 Using these configurations, we have observed the performance difference depending on the combination of reinforcements used.
+- `/notebooks`: This folder contains Jupyter notebooks used in experimentation, such as hyperparamater tuning for the simple baselines.